tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 > [Understanding The DOM: How Browsers Show Content On-Screen](https://unicorn-utterances.com/posts/understanding-the-dom)
 > [The Framework Field Guide](https://unicorn-utterances.com/collections/framework-field-guide)

-If you spend the time to go over "Flexbox Froggy" and "Grid Garden", you should have a decent understanding of what the two layouts can accomplish.
-The resources at the bottom also give great examples through a course format if you would like to build along with videos.
-I would check them out if you would like more information, but these courses should take much longer than the games above.
-When going through the sites, if you feel like you have enough of a general understanding, I am sure the website we will be going over will help solidify an understanding for some basic uses.
-Both of these layouts are very powerful.
-Resources like chatGPT may help you decide which setup will be more conducive to your site, or give you a basic template.
+Spending time to go over "Flexbox Froggy" and "Grid Garden" should provide a decent understanding of what the two layouts can accomplish.
+The resources directly below these two also provide great examples through a course format, which would be valuable for anyone that would like to build along with videos.
+These courses will take longer than the games sites to go through, but provide much more detailed information.
+After exploring these resources, once the reader feels that they have a general understanding of these topics, the website we will be going over should also help with solidifying this knowledge.
+Both of these layouts are very powerful, and have their own strengths.
+Resources like ChatGPT can help us decide which of these layouts would be the most conducive for our sites, possibly providing basic templates as well.

 ## Conclusion